 - Lob Wedge 60 – 50-65 Yards

-With golfers having different levels of ability, strength, and full swing technique, understanding your game and building a wedge set with that in mind, is paramount to playing these shots well.
-Greens can be anywhere from 3,000 to 9,000 square feet, having the right club with the right loft to knock it close to the pin from distance can be the difference between being on the green to make birdie or just being on the green.
+With golfers having different levels of ability, strength, and full-swing techniques, understanding your game and building a wedge setup with that in mind is paramount to playing these shots well.
+Greens can be anywhere from 3,000 to 9,000 square feet, and having the right club with the right loft to knock it close to the pin from distance can be the difference between being on the green to make a birdie or just being on the green.

-Another key component of wedge design is its degree of bounce.
-Bounce angle in a wedge is the angle created between the leading edge and the lowest point of the sole or bottom of the club.
-With the wedge sitting normally on the turf the lower the bounce the closer that leading edge is to the surface.
-Wedges are generally designed with the appropriate degree of bounce to play the shots intended by the wedge though some brands offer options to fit any swing type and specific shot need.
-The bottom end of the clubhead that enters the ground, bounce has the primary effect of keeping the club moving through the turf or sand by preventing the club from digging too deep.
-Depending on your swing path, angle of attack into the ball, divot pattern, short game technique, and conditions you play in, all have an impact on the level of bounce you need and in which wedges.
+A key component of wedge design is the degree of bounce it has.
+The bounce angle in a wedge is the angle created between the leading edge and the lowest point of the sole or bottom of the club.
+With the wedge normally sitting on the turf, in a low bounce wedge, the leading edge is closer to the surface for tight lies off firm conditions and further off the turf in a high bounce wedge.
+Wedges are generally designed with the appropriate degree of bounce to play the shots intended by the wedge though some brands offer options to fit any swing type, for shallow or steep angles of attack, and the specific shot needed depending on the turf conditions.
+As the bottom end of the clubhead enters the ground, the bounce of the wedge has the primary effect of keeping the club moving through the turf or sand by preventing the club from digging too deep.
+Depending on your swing path, angle of attack into the ball, whether creating a deep or shallower divot, short game technique, and conditions you play in, not always personal preference or taste, all impact the level of bounce you need and in which wedges.
 Bob Vokey notably says “Bounce is your friend” as it can return the club to the ball despite an incorrect angle into impact.

 How Many Wedges Should You Play?